Brooke's Point: Transportation

 Brooke's Point has a modern seaport that serves many cargo ships from Manila, Mindanao, the Visayas and other parts of Luzon.
 The port also caters to numerous fishing vessels.
 Commercial vessels from Malaysia, Indonesia and other countries also make frequent stops in the port.
 The port also serves as a docking point for vessels containing commercial goods from Manila and abroad, and also mining-related materials to Rio Tuba.
 The port of Brooke's Point is considered as one of the most profitable ports in the southern Philippines.

 The El Nido-Bataraza highway connects the town to other mainland towns and municipalities.
 Transportation between Puerto Princesa and Brooke's Point is through commercial vans, buses or jeepneys.
 There is also a private airport located at Lada.
 Transportation throughout the town is through tricycle and multi-cabs.
 Kuliglig, a machine also used for agriculture, is widely used as a means of transportation in rural areas.

 Healthcare

-Health facilities in the municipality include a 25-bed-capacity secondary government hospital, the Southern Palawan Provincial Hospital; a Rural Health Unit (RHU); Barangay Health Stations (BHS); and private clinics and hospitals.
+Health facilities in the municipality include Southern Palawan Provincial Hospital (a 25-bed capacity secondary government hospital), a Rural Health Unit (RHU), Barangay Health Stations (BHS), and private clinics and hospitals.
 Dental and optical clinics, laboratories, and drugstores are also present and serve not only Brooke's Point, but also neighboring municipalities.

-Currently there are three private hospitals.
+Currently, there are three private hospitals.

 Education

-The Palawan State University has its campus in Brooke's Point.
-In addition to this, the town is also home to Southern Palawan College, Inc. which offers several technical and vocational courses.
+There are three schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: